-Docky is a replacement for the bottom panel meant for faster launching and switching of applications.
+Docky is a replacement for the old bottom panel meant for faster launching and switching of applications.
 After you have Docky installed, you need to start it.
-Like GNOME Do, it is not set to start by default.

-- NOTE GNOME Do is included in 10.04, but Docky is not.
-To get Docky, add the Docky PPA from https://www.launchpad.net/~docky-core/+archive/ppa. - NOTE You will need to have compositing (also called desktop effects) enabled for Docky to work.
+NOTE You will need to have compositing (also called desktop effects) enabled for Docky to work.
 To enable it, open the Visual Effects tab in System > Preferences > Appearances.